Customer Care Associates: Why Hiring More Won't Fix Support

 Don't default to hiring.
 Fix your knowledge operations first, then scale smartly.

-Your customer care associates will thank you for eliminating mind-numbing repetitive work.
-Your CFO will thank you for avoiding unnecessary hires.
-Most importantly, your customers will get faster, more accurate support.
+Your customer care associates will thank you for eliminating the mind-numbing repetitive work.
+Your budget will thank you for avoiding unnecessary hires.
+And your customers will get faster, more accurate support at 2 AM on a Saturday.